Emancipation of Art on the Internet

-© Greg Ory 2018, Announcement: The League of Free Arts, by Gregorius Vatis Advena, presenting an international network of independent websites for artists.
+© Greg Ory 2018, Announcement: The League of Free Arts, by Gregorius Vatis Advena, presenting a network of independent websites for artists.

 Art is the most fragile element of societies.
 It is our duty to protect and promote it.
 As artists, critics and lovers of all arts, we must ensure that creativity may find an adequate space online.
 We believe the best way to achieve this is an independent web presence for every artist.
 Art is not free when artists do not have the tools to shape their own space.
-The attachment of artists to social media is preventing their work from being properly promoted.
-We therefore encourage artists to support each other in building their own websites as part of a healthier flourishing network.
+Their attachment to social platforms is preventing their work from being properly promoted.
+We therefore encourage artists to support each other in building their own websites as part of a healthier network.

-The reasons that artists should quit social media are the following:
+The reasons that artists should quit or reduce their use of social media and platforms are the following: